DelStar/advanced-spring-app/README.md

 ```

 ## Create Docker Image
-Docker is a continerization tool.Using docker we can deploy our applications as

-containers using docker images.
-Containers contains application code and also the softwares,

-config files whatever is required for our application to run.
+Docker is a containerization tool.
+Using Docker, we can deploy our applications as containers using Docker images.
+Containers contain application code as well as the necessary software and configuration files required for our application to run.

 Create docker image using Dockerfile